MDoreto/graphemy/docs/templates/instalation.md

 **Strawberry**: A Python library for declaratively creating GraphQL schemas.
 For in-depth information on using Strawberry, access the [Strawberry documentation](https://strawberry.rocks/).

-Having a solid understanding of these libraries is crucial to making the most of Project Name and effortlessly creating GraphQL APIs.
+Having a solid understanding of these libraries is crucial to making the most of Graphemy and effortlessly creating GraphQL APIs.

 ## Create a Project